hunterdyar/RocketLeagueStrategy/index.md

 By SorrySorrySorry.
 Help from Flash and KaPow.

 This started as a shared doc where I wrote down the “shouts” so we could all agree on our comms.
 It just kind of ballooned into more.
-I'll likely start coaching a collegiate team in the future (I work for a university that is trying to start an eSports program), so that motivated me somewhat too.
+I'll likely start coaching a collegiate team in the future (I work for a university), so that motivated me somewhat too.

 # Fundamentals